-We all know the fable of the phoenix – the mythical bird which dies engulfed by flames only to be born again in all its splendour.
+We all know the fable of the Phoenix – the mythical bird that dies engulfed by flames only to be born again in all its splendour.

-Let me tell you then about a quasi mythical place in Venice which has died a painful death by fire three times only to rise from its ashes back to its former glory and then some.
+Let me tell you then about a quasi-mythical place in Venice, Italy that has died a painful death by fire three times only to rise from its ashes back to its former glory every single time.

 Gran Teatro La Fenice stands on a small square in the labyrinth of the Venetian streets.
 Its white façade juts up towards the sky to which so often it has gone up in flames.

-Named after the Phoenix, this world famous theatre and opera house is the perfect representation of the magnificent appearance and the dramatic fate of the mythical bird.
+Named after the Phoenix (in Italian – La Fenice), this world-famous theatre and opera house is the perfect architectural embodiment of the magnificent appearance and the dramatic fate of the mythical bird.

 Stepping into its opulent theatre hall is akin to finding yourself in an enchanted forest.
 Rich gilt ornamentation covers every available surface.
 Bunches of lights flicker around you.
-Row upon row of boxes follow the curve of the walls.
-The ceiling is blue and adorned with lace-like decorations.
+Rows upon rows of boxes follow the curve of the walls.
+The ceiling is celestial blue and it is adorned with lace-like decorations.
 Right in the middle of it hangs a whimsical crystal chandelier.

 You may have come here to see a performance, but the theatre itself steals the show.

-I decided to tell you about La Fenice on my blog because, in a city like Venice full with architectural and historical pearls, often it is impossible to see everything there is to experience and savour.
+I decided to tell you about Teatro La Fenice on my blog because, in a city like Venice – so full with architectural and historical gems – only too often it is impossible to see everything there is to experience and savour.

-Seduced by the big boys on the tourist trail – the Doge’s Palace and St. Mark’s Basilica – people often realise they have no time left to walk the short distance from St. Mark’s Square and explore La Fenice.
-Others pass by its unassuming façade and, in the blindingly hot white light of the Venetian summer, miss their chance to discover the rich history and architecture hidden right behind it.
+Seduced by the big boys on the tourist trail – the Doge’s Palace and St. Mark’s Basilica – people often realise they have no time left to walk the short distance from St. Mark’s Square and explore Venice’s fabled opera house – Teatro La Fenice.
+Others pass by its unassuming façade and, in the blindingly hot white light of the Venetian summer, they miss their chance to discover the rich history and architecture hidden right behind it.

-So, as I was to spend last Sunday in Venice, I made La Fenice the first stop on my list, eager to experience its atmosphere once more and to give you a taste for it.
+So, as I was to spend last Sunday in Venice, I made Teatro La Fenice the first stop on my travel wish list.
+I was eager to experience its atmosphere once more and to give you a taste for it.

 The sun was blazing over Venice, its powerful rays reflected a million times in the water of the myriad canals.
-Finding it hard to see without the sunglasses, which I had forgotten at home in Vicenza, I gladly walked off the fashionable ‘XXII Marzo’ street teeming with luxury boutiques into the side alley which was so narrow that I could touch the walls of the houses on its opposite sides simply by stretching out my arms.
+I found it very hard to see ahead without my sunglasses, which I had forgotten at home in Vicenza.
+So, I was glad when the moment came to leave behind the fashionable ‘XXII Marzo’ street with its luxury boutiques and dense, irritable crowds.
+I stepped into a side alley.
+It was so narrow that, had I stretched my arms, I would have touched the walls of the houses on both of its sides.

-It was nice and cool there, the sun unable to get through the dense Venetian meshwork of tall houses built right next to one another with no gaps to spare.
+It was nice and cool there, the sun unable to get through the dense Venetian meshwork of tall houses built right next to one another.
 A bridge over a canal and a few steps down another narrow alley and I found myself on a small square, a veritable sun trap.

-La Fenice stood proud right in front of me just the same as I remembered it from my first visit back in 2013.
-It was quite unfathomable to think that its sprawling body had been most recently destroyed completely in an arson attack in 1996, only to be rebuilt from scratch between 2001 and 2003.
+Right in front of me, Teatro La Fenice stood proudly.
+It was just the same as I remembered it from my first visit back in 2013.
+It seemed rather unbelievable that its mighty body had been ravaged by fire three times.
+Most recently by an arson attack in 1996.
+The opera house was then rebuilt from scratch between 2001 and 2003.

 I sought shade on its porch.
 Big boards announcing the programme for Season 2015 were elegantly perched atop the steps.

-Now that we live less than an hour away by train, I guess we can buy tickets for a performance at pre-order rates, but then we need to think about getting a childminder for the night and organise several other details.
-So, once again it seems like something I need to add to an ever-increasing bucket list of things I would love to do when the time is right.
+Now that we live in Vicenza which is less than an hour away by train, I guess we can buy some cheap tickets for a performance at pre-order rates.
+Then again, we need to think about getting a childminder for the night and organise several other details.
+So, seeing an opera at Teatro La Fenice in Venice continues to be a bucket list item for me.
+Something I would love to do when the time is right.

-The first things which may surprise you in La Fenice are the chandeliers.
-They are big and imposing, as you would expect them to be in a place like this, but, interestingly, they are made of crystal drops and beads rather than Murano glass as is the unspoken tradition in Venice.
+The first thing that may surprise you as you walk in Teatro La Fenice is the chandeliers dotted around the place.
+They are big and imposing, as you would expect them to be in a place like this.
+Most intriguingly though, they are made of crystal drops and beads rather than Murano glass (this is Venice, after all!).

-Still, they fit perfectly the theatre’s interiors – from the grand foyer to the gorgeous ballroom upstairs – and their flickering light emphasises the gilt ornamentation.
+Still, the lavish chandeliers fit perfectly Teatro La Fenice’s decor.
+From the grand foyer to the gorgeous ballroom upstairs their flickering light emphasises the gilt ornamentation that is everywhere.

-Gilt is everywhere in La Fenice.
-It covers its walls and theatre boxes, it drips from the Imperial loge.
-It fills your eyes with a thousand reflections and distracts your camera, unsure what to focus on first.
+Yes, gilt is everywhere in Teatro La Fenice.
+It covers the opera houses’ walls and boxes.
+It drips from the Imperial box.
+It fills your eyes with thousand reflections and distracts your camera, unsure what to focus on first.